 The French Revolution was influenced by the political experiences and systems of other nations.
 The most significant of these influences was the American Revolution.
 In 1775, after a decade of political tension, the 13 British colonies in eastern North America rebelled and declared their independence from the mother country.
 After almost eight years of war, the American colonies emerged victorious.
-They formed a new nation, the United States of America, that was founded on three documents: a declaration of independence, a constitution and a bill of rights.
-The American Revolution served as a model for those seeking change in France.
+They formed a new republic called the United States of America.
+This new nation was founded on three documents: a declaration of independence, a constitution and a bill of rights.
+The American Revolution became a model for those seeking change in France.
 It provided reformers with a working example of a successful and moderately peaceful revolution.
 It also facilitated the spread of revolutionary ideas in France.
 Ironically, France’s King Louis XVI and his government had supported the American Revolution with financial aid and military support.
 France’s involvement in the American Revolutionary War placed even more pressure on the national treasury, contributing to the fiscal crisis of the 1780s.

 France’s interest in North America dated back to the 1500s when French colonisers attempted a number of failed settlements along the eastern coast.
 The French eventually gained a foothold in the north (modern day Newfoundland) and the south (Louisiana, which was named for King Louis XIV).
 French colonists prospered and by the mid-1700s they occupied large swathes of central North America, including its southern coastline, the Mississippi and Ohio river valleys, the Great Lakes and the eastern half of modern-day Canada.
 Collectively, these possessions were known as New France.
 The British, in contrast, held a much smaller sliver of territory, a string of 13 small colonies clustered along the eastern coastline.
 With British and French colonists living in close proximity, tensions in America were often high.
 Whenever Britain and France went to war in Europe, as they did several times in the 17th and 18th centuries, their colonists in America would follow suit.